MarcioFCMartins/planet_img_pipeline/README.md

 Your regions of interest should provided as geoJSON files.
 Currently, the program only handles single polygons.
 If you place files with any other geometry type or multiple polygons, only the first one will be used.

 **Query parameters:**
-Image selection is done based on parameters passed through a `csv` file, which can be found in `inputs/image-queries.csv`.
+Image selection is done based on parameters passed through a `csv` file.
+An example can be found in `inputs/image-queries.csv`.

 Currently, the following image parameters can be passed to the program:
 1. roi -  Path to the polygon of the region of interest for which images will be selected.